Asqatasun/Asqatasun-Jenkins-Plugin/README.md

 You may also generate graphs of various metrics including:

 * Asqatasun Meter (the performance score of accessibility)
-* Number of Passed / Failed / Not Applicatble tests
+* Number of Passed / Failed / Not Applicable tests
 * Number of occurrences of failed tests

 All audits ran can also be viewed in detail within Asqatasun web application, easing the